D3-branes wrapped on a spindle: Discussion

-In the companion paper \cite{paper1} we present analogous supergravity solutions in $D=4$, associated with M2-branes wrapped on a ``spinning spindle''.
-In that case the full black hole solution is known, not just the near horizon geometry.
-The $D=4$ black holes approach $AdS_4$ in the UV and $AdS_2\times \Sigma$ in the IR, with the horizon $\Sigma$ of the black hole a spindle.
-The $D=4$ black holes are not only charged and rotating, but also accelerating, and this leads to the conical deficit singularities on $\Sigma$.
-Once lifted to $D=11$ these orbifold singularities are removed and, in particular, the {$AdS_2\times \Sigma$ } solutions become completely regular.
+In \cite{Ferrero:2020twa} we present analogous supergravity solutions in $D=4$, associated with M2-branes wrapped on a ``spinning spindle''.
+In that case the full black hole solution is known and it approaches $AdS_4$ in the UV and $AdS_2\times \Sigma$ in the IR, with a spindle horizon $\Sigma$.
+The $D=4$ black hole is accelerating and this leads to the conical deficit singularities on $\Sigma$.
+Once lifted to $D=11$ these orbifold singularities are removed and the solutions become completely regular.
 Supersymmetry is again not realised by the topological twist for the $AdS_2\times \Sigma$ solution, similar to our $AdS_3\times \Sigma$ solutions.
 In the UV, the black holes at finite temperature have a conformal boundary consisting of a spindle.
 In the supersymmetric and extremal limit, however, the spindle degenerates into ``two halves'', each of which {\it is} associated with a topological twist, but with a different constant spinor on each component!
 It is another fascinating open question to determine how typical such a novel realisation of supersymmetry is for branes wrapping spindles, as well as spaces of higher dimension.

+Our results also suggest many questions on the field theory side.
+When defining a SCFT on a spindle what additional data should be specified at the orbifold points?
+Considering weakly coupled $\mathcal{N}=4$ SYM theory would be an important first step.
+Our holographic analysis shows that SCFTs dual to regular SE manifolds can only be placed on certain spindles and there is an apparent obstruction for those dual to irregular SE manifolds; why is this?
+The anomaly polynomial technique we employed is based on smooth manifolds and yet it gives a consistent result in the context of the orbifolds we studied, in the large $N$ limit.
+It would be interesting to justify this more systematically (also see \cite{Bah:2020jas}) and determine sub-leading contributions.